 Room rate: Between 100 and 150 euros per night

-If you would like to stay in a 5 star hotel, but don’t want to spend a lot of money, then we can recommend the Pullman Bangkok Hotel G. The location is great if you want to stay somewhere central as well.
+If you would like to stay in a 5-star hotel but do not want to spend too much money, then we can highly recommend Chatrium Hotel Riverside Bangkok.
+The location is great and all in all, it’s a very comfortable place to stay.

 LiT BANGKOK Hotel